-Global Equity Select will only invest in shares we view as being attractively valued relative to other shares which may offer superior long-term investment growth.
+Global Managed will only invest in assets we view as being attractively valued and that could offer strong long-term investment growth.
 The fund's share selection is the result of rigorous international research conducted by Coronation's investment team.

-While we have a disciplined approach to reducing risk, shares can be volatile investments and there is a meaningful risk of capital loss over the short term.
+While shares typically offer superior long-term returns, this comes with higher levels of risk and volatility.
+We have a disciplined approach to reducing risk, but shares can be volatile investments and may suffer capital losses over the short term.
 Global currency movements may intensify investment gains or declines.

-This feeder fund aims to remain fully invested in units in the offshore domiciled Global Equity Select Fund.
+This feeder fund aims to remain fully invested in units in the Global Managed Fund, which is domiciled offshore.
 The only other assets that will be held at feeder fund level are local and foreign cash holdings for liquidity purposes.